Xenox003/XenoxBot/README.md

 # General Information
 About
 -----
-XenoxBot is my first big Application built with <a href="https://github.com/DV8FromTheWorld/JDA">JDA</a>
+XenoxBot is my first big Application built with <a href="https://github.com/DV8FromTheWorld/JDA">JDA</a> (Java Discord API).

+This bot is made for simple Moderation and Fun applications!
+XenoxBot supports awesome features like leveling.

 Todo
 ----